Babalu (comedian)

-Pablo Martin Sarmiento (June 29, 1942 - August 27, 1998), better known as Babalu, was a Filipino comedian and actor.
-His screen name was a reference to his long, sharp chin ("baba" is the Filipino term for "chin") of which was sometimes a subject of on screen ridicule, usually by himself.
+Pablo Martin Sarmiento (June 29, 1942 – August 27, 1998), better known as Babalu, was a Filipino comedian and actor.
+His screen name was a reference to his long, sharp chin ("babà" is the Filipino term for "chin"; babalu is a Filipino gay term derived from it), which was sometimes a subject of on-screen jokes, usually by himself.

 Personal life

 He grew up in Sampaloc, Manila in his grandmother's home with his mother, one sister and three brothers.
-Babalu fathered a son.
+Babalu fathered a daughter.
 For several years and until his death, he was living with his long-time partner who eventually became his wife prior to his death, with whom he had a child.

 Acting career

 Babalu is considered "one of the most famous, beloved, and greatest comedians" in the Philippines.
 He is the nephew of the famous actor Panchito Alba.
 Dolphy, the king of Philippine Comedy, discovered Babalu's talent as a comedian.
 Babalu was given a featured role on the Philippines' leading comedy-variety show Buhay Artista.
 His appearances in movies and television included the shows Home Along Da Riles and Oki Doki Doc.
 Babalu's life story was featured on the television show Maalaala Mo Kaya "Imahe ng Berhen" on July 3, 2003.